-2. Commends the Secretariat for its support to Member States in applying a comprehensive methodology and guidance for managing nuclear knowledge, including through nuclear knowledge management assistance visits and seminars in Member States;

-3. Further commends the Secretariat for fostering nuclear knowledge management as a vital component of an integrated management system;

-4. Encourages the Director General and the Secretariat to continue to strengthen their current and planned efforts in this area, in a holistic, interdepartmental manner, while consulting and engaging Member States and other relevant international organizations, and to further increase the level of awareness of efforts in managing nuclear knowledge, and in particular:

-- i.
-Requests the Secretariat to assist Member States, at their request, in their efforts to ensure the sustainability of nuclear education and training in all areas of the peaceful use of nuclear energy, including its regulation, inter alia by taking advantage of the activities of the regional networks in Asia (ANENT), Latin America (LANENT) and Africa (AFRA-NEST), and Eastern Europe and Central Asia (STAR-NET); - Notes in particular the needs of developing countries or those considering or launching a nuclear power programme and in this regard, encourages Member States in a position to do so to participate in and support networking, and underlines the importance of the Technical Cooperation Programme in that context; - iii.
+- 2. Commends the Secretariat for its support to Member States in applying a comprehensive methodology and guidance for managing nuclear knowledge, including through nuclear knowledge management assistance visits and seminars in Member States; - 3.
+Further commends the Secretariat for fostering nuclear knowledge management as a vital component of an integrated management system; - 4.
+Encourages the Director General and the Secretariat to continue to strengthen their current and planned efforts in this area, in a holistic, interdepartmental manner, while consulting and engaging Member States and other relevant international organizations, and to further increase the level of awareness of efforts in managing nuclear knowledge, and in particular: - i.
+Requests the Secretariat to assist Member States, at their request, in their efforts to ensure the sustainability of nuclear education and training in all areas of the peaceful use of nuclear energy, including its regulation, inter alia by taking advantage of, and supporting, the activities of the regional networks in Asia (ANENT), Latin America (LANENT) Africa (AFRA-NEST), and Eastern Europe and Central Asia (STAR-NET) as well as associated educational networks in Europe (ENEN), Canada (UNENE) and the United Kingdom (NTEC); - ii.
+Notes in particular the needs of developing countries or those considering or launching a nuclear power programme and in this regard, encourages Member States in a position to do so to participate in and support networking, and underlines the importance of the Technical Cooperation Programme in that context; - iii.
 Requests the Secretariat, in consultation with Member States, to further develop and disseminate guidance and methodologies for planning, designing, implementing and evaluating nuclear power programmes, including programmes for sustaining nuclear knowledge; - iv.
-Requests the Secretariat to continue to make available to Member States training programmes of the NEM School and the NKM School at the ICTP in Trieste, and on a regional basis; - v.
-Requests the Secretariat to review the broad range of education and training programmes established by the Department of Nuclear Energy and other departments of the Secretariat, as appropriate, in order to develop the most cost-effective and sustainable combination of events to maximize effectiveness and minimize unnecessary duplication among Agency offerings; - vi.
-Requests the Secretariat to further develop and utilize e-learning material, relevant content and technologies to make nuclear education and knowledge more broadly available in a modern, effective and efficient manner, including the further development and effective use of the IAEA's CLP4NET and CONNECT platforms as e-learning repositories; and - vii.
+Acknowledges with appreciation the publication of the 'NE Useful Terms and Definitions' on the Nuclear Knowledge Management Hub (NKMH) and encourages the Secretariat to continue efforts to harmonize the use of terms and definitions in its publications across the Agency, with an ultimate goal to develop and publish a glossary on nuclear science, technology and applications; - v.
+Requests the Secretariat to continue to make available to Member States training programmes of the NEM School and the NKM School at the ICTP in Trieste, and through regional NEM and NKM Schools; - vi.
+Requests the Secretariat to review the broad range of education and training programmes established by the Department of Nuclear Energy and other departments of the Secretariat, as appropriate, in order to develop the most cost-effective and sustainable combination of events to maximize effectiveness and minimize unnecessary duplication among Agency offerings; - vii.
+Requests the Secretariat to further develop and utilize e-learning material, relevant content and technologies to make nuclear education and knowledge more broadly available in a modern, effective and efficient manner, including collaboration with Member State organizations and the further development and effective use of the IAEA's CLP4NET and CONNECT platforms as e-learning repositories; and - viii.
 Encourages the Secretariat to promote the use of state of the art knowledge management technologies, including those related to the application of modern plant information models and guidelines to support knowledge management, including design knowledge, throughout the entire life cycle of facilities and projects, and support interested Member States in their further development;